• Skip to primary navigation

 This post about hazelnut flour cookies contains affiliate links.
 Please see my disclosures.

 I’ve been using almond flour in my baked goods for a long time.
-It’s one of the first “alternative” flours I started experimenting with when I first went gluten free in 2012.
+It’s one of the first “alternative” flours I experiemented with when I first went gluten-free in 2012.

-I’ve learned that almond flour has a neutral texture and bakes up nicely in cookies, cakes and more.
-It also nets a moist cookie due to the high fat content, and a smooth texture, especially when you use blanched almond flour (blanched means the hull, or outer shell, is removed before grinding).
+I’ve learned that almond flour has a neutral texture and bakes up nicely in cookies, cakes, and more.
+It also nets a moist cookie due to the high-fat content and smooth texture, especially when you use blanched almond flour (blanched means the hull, or outer shell, is removed before grinding).

-Let’s just say I was totally bummed to learn that almonds might be contributing to the dull tummy ache I was experiencing daily.
-I took almonds out of my diet and I feel better, so I decided, for now, I’m going to avoid eating almonds.
+Let’s say I was totally bummed to learn that almonds might contribute to the dull tummy ache I was experiencing daily.
+I took almonds out of my diet, and I feel better, so I decided, for now, I’m going to avoid eating almonds.
 (Update: I still eat almonds, only in moderation.
 They no longer bother me.)

 I decided instead of using almond flour, I would try my hand at baking with hazelnut flour – a flour I know NOTHING about.
 I figured it would be similar to almond flour – after all – they’re both nut flours, but I was wrong.